MicrosoftDocs/azure-media-services/media-services/latest/security-private-endpoint-concept.md

 ---
 title: Azure Private endpoints and Private Link with Azure Media Services
-description: This article gives an overview of creating a private endpoint and using Private Links with Azure Media Services.
+description: This article gives an overview of using a private endpoint with Azure Media Services.
 Media Services endpoints include streaming endpoints that are origin servers for streaming video and formats media into HLS and DASH, key delivery that provides media content keys and DRM licenses to media viewers, live events that ingest media content for live streaming, and the Media Services storage account that stores media blobs and associated streaming files in an asset (container).
 author: IngridAtMicrosoft
 ms.service: media-services
 ms.topic: conceptual